Are you looking for a detailed guide on Google Panda recovery?

 The best way to find it out is to check the Google update dates.
 You can check them here, this is a detailed guide written by Moz blog.

 Also, do a simple SEO audit on your sites by going into your Google Webmaster Tools >> Search Appearance >> HTML improvements, and you will see if there are any duplicate titles and meta descriptions present on your websites.

 Prefer watching a video?
 Check it out from here.

 How to recover from Google Panda Updates

-That’s the reason why I have carefully researched and sharing the tips to recovering from Google panda penalty.
+That’s the reason why I have carefully researched and shared the tips for recovering from the Google panda penalty.
 Let’s jump into the details.

 Quality wins over quantity.
-So instead of churning out 1000 blog posts which are of no absolute use, it’s better to create 100 blog posts which are of high quality, highly in-depth and informative.
+So instead of churning out 1000 blog posts that are of no absolute use, it’s better to create 100 blog posts that are of high quality, highly in-depth, and informative.

-Google’s John Mueller had this to say about the update and it’s connection to quality of your content.
+Google’s John Mueller had this to say about the update and its connection to the quality of your content.